CartoDB/carto-selfhosted-helm/customizations/README.md

 > `appSecrets.azureStorageAccessKey.value` should be in plain text

 **Option 2: Using existing secret**
-Create a secret with your azureStorageAccessKey
+Create a secret with your Azure Storage Account Key

 ```bash
 kubectl create secret generic \